acmcarther/cargo-raze/README.md

 A cargo subcommand to generate platform-specific BUILD files.

 Also, a bazel ruleset for using the outputs of that cargo subcommand.

+## WARNING!!!

+This is still under heavy development.
+It has few tests and is very unstable.
+Please do not use it in a production environment!
+It relies on some custom changes to the [rules_rust](https://github.com/bazel/rules_rust) library to support build scripts and duplicate crate definitions.

+If you'd like to use it anyway, you are definitely welcome to.
+Please direct any questions to acmcarther@: your input would be very helpful to guide development

 ## Problem